Elyse D. Cherry

 An active civic and business leader, Cherry is a member of the Wellesley College Board of Trustees, the Board of Advisors of Eastern Bank, and Chair of the Board of the Forsyth Institute.
 She is also on the Board of Directors of The Boston Foundation, where she co-chairs the Advisory Committee for The Equality Fund -- a fund supporting Greater Boston nonprofits that strengthen the LGBTQ community.

 Cherry has been named one of 50 most influential Bostonians by the Boston Business Journal, one of the Top 100 LGBT Executives in the World by the Financial Times and OUTstanding, and one of 21 Leaders for the 21st Century by Women’s eNews.
 In 2014, the White House named Cherry a Solar Champion of Change.
 She received Wellesley’s Alumnae Achievement Award in 2017, and she received the Susan M. Love Award from Fenway Health in 2014.
-Boston Globe Magazine and The Commonwealth Institute have named BlueHub Capital one of the Top 100 Women-Led Businesses in Massachusetts every year since 2014.
+Boston Globe Magazine and The Women's Edge have named BlueHub Capital one of the Top 100 Women-Led Businesses in Massachusetts every year since 2014.

 Cherry is a frequent speaker and panelist at national gatherings and has been cited and published in the New York Times, the Washington Post, the Los Angeles Times, the Philadelphia Inquirer, and the Boston Globe, among others.
 She has been featured on the CBS Evening News, NPR’s Marketplace, PBS’s NewsHour and MSNBC’s All In with Chris Hayes.